Patti and Paul Yetter Center for Law

-- The LSPI high school outreach efforts include a thee-week High School Law Camp that takes place on the UTEP campus, a regional high school moot court tournament, and a regional Citizen Bee competition.
+- The Center's high school outreach efforts include a thee-week High School Law Camp that takes place on the UTEP campus and a regional Citizen Bee competition.

-- LSPI provides semester internships for UTEP undergraduate students and summer internships for current law school students.
+- The Center for Law provides semester internships for UTEP undergraduate students and summer internships for current law school students.
 Interns are placed at judges' offices, government legal offices, and non-for-profits providing legal services in El Paso.

-- LSPI provides students clinical opportunities where they can serve as CASAs for children in the foster care system or as moderators and compliance monitors in the EMPOWER program, or as interns in the AMPARO program.
+- The Center for Law also provides students clinical opportunities where they can serve as CASAs for children in the foster care system, as moderators and compliance monitors in the EMPOWER program, or as interns in the AMPARO program.

-- LSPI makes available UTEP's Minor in Legal Reasoning.
+- The Center for Law makes available UTEP's Minor in Legal Reasoning.